jordancox7483/JCox/README.md

 ## Notes
 - Most items are self‑contained and meant to be read/used as examples.
 Environments differ, so treat them as starting points and adapt as needed.
-- Contributions, ideas, or “this saved me 10 minutes” stories are always welcome.